You are here: Home > About BSG > Special Interest Groups > Educational Gerontology

 Membership:

 Membership of the Educational Gerontology SIG is open to all.
-A series of online seminars is under discussion for the year ahead.
+A series of online seminars is under consideration and will be launched later in the year.

-Following the 2021 BSG conference in Lancaster the group is now convened by Dr John Miles, Dr Jitka Vseteckova and Dr Jill Wales.
-Jill will be contacting everyone on the current mailing-list and inviting you to register afresh.
-For the moment contact John Miles for more information about the SIG, meetings, or the BSG events.
+Following the 2023 BSG conference in Norwich the group is now convened by Dr Natalia Balyasnikova, Dr Marianne Markowski, Dr John Miles and Dr Jitka Vseteckova.
+Natalia will be leading on communication arrangements including social media and a SIG website.
+For the moment contact John Miles for information about membership.